Our 2017 Artists’ Biographies

 ROBERT BONFIGLIO, harmonica, is founding director of the Grand Canyon Music Festival.
 Called “the Paganini of the Harmonica” by the Los Angeles Times, Robert Bonfiglio dazzles audiences worldwide with his constant reinvention of the harmonica, from classical concertos to sizzling blues.
 Mr. Bonfiglio regularly performs with the world’s top orchestras, including the Orchestre de la Suisse Romande, Leipzig MDR-Radio Symphony at the Leipzig Gewandhaus, Buenos Aires Philharmonic at Teatro Colón, Bochumer Philharmoniker in Germany, the Mexico City, Luxembourg, and Hong Kong Philharmonics, and orchestras throughout the U.S. including the Boston Pops with John Williams on PBS, the Hollywood Bowl Orchestra, and the National Symphony at the Kennedy Center in Washington, D.C. and Pittsburgh Symphony under the baton of Marvin Hamlisch.
 His RCA recording of the Villa-Lobos Harmonica Concerto was released to critical acclaim and his “Through the Raindrops” CD remained on the pop billboard charts for 9 months.
 Robert has appeared on CBS Sunday Morning, CBS Morning Show, Live with Regis and Kathy Lee, Larry King, and Garrison Keillor’s American Radio Show.
 He holds a masters degree in composition from Manhattan School of Music, studying with Charles Wuorinen and, as the first recipient of the Mihaud Scholarship at the Aspen Music School, Aaron Copland.
 He has also performed at the legendary Teatro Amazonas in Brazil, and the Henry Cowell Harmonica Concerto with the American Symphony Orchestra under the direction of Leon Botstein.
 He is currently working on a project to bring the music of Brazilian composer Radamés Gnattali to the stage.

-RAVEN CHACON, is a composer of chamber music, a performer of experimental noise music, and an installation artist.
+RAVEN CHACON, Raven Chacon is a composer of chamber music, a performer of experimental noise music, and an installation artist.
 He performs regularly as a solo artist as well as with numerous ensembles in the Southwest USA, and is also a member of the American Indian arts collective Postcommodity.
-Most recently he was commissioned by Kronos Quartet to compose a work for their Fifty For The Future project.
-Chacon has presented his work in different contexts at Vancouver Art Gallery, ABC No Rio, Chacon Canyon, REDCAT, Musée d’art Contemporain de Montréal, SITE Santa Fe, San Francisco Electronic Music Festival, Ende Tymes Festival and The Kennedy Center.
+Recent commissions include works written for Kronos Quartet and The Living Earth Show.
+Chacon has presented his work in different contexts at Vancouver Art Gallery, ABC No Rio, REDCAT, La Biennale di Venezia – Biennale Musica, Musée d’art Contemporain de Montréal, San Francisco Electronic Music Festival, Chaco Canyon, Ende Tymes Festival, 18th Biennale of Sydney, and The Kennedy Center among other traditional and non-traditional venues.
+His work with Postcommodity was recently featured in the Whitney Biennial and documenta 14.
+He lives and works in Albuquerque, New Mexico.

 ELLEN CHAMBERLAIN, violin.
 Ellen Chamberlain has enjoyed a diverse musical career for nearly two decades.
 In 2005, Ms. Chamberlain was selected to perform for Israel Prime Minister Ariel Sharon and other Knesset members during a scholarship summit for Arts Education in Israel.
 While in Israel, she taught violin and orchestra at the Ron Shulamit Conservatory in Jerusalem, where she also served as Associate Concertmaster of the faculty chamber orchestra.
 Her Jewish folk ensemble, Alei Assor, appeared at the Klezmer Festival of Tzfat in 2005, and released a CD entitled I recall my song in the night.
 Ms. Chamberlain has performed in a variety of chamber music ensembles, giving annual recitals throughout the United States.
 She performs regularly on the St. Andrew’s Bach Society Summer Concert Series and with Artifact Dance Project, in addition to a full season of performances as a founding member of the Kingfisher String Quartet.
 Ms. Chamberlain served as Interim Music Director of the Tucson Chamber Orchestra in 2008-2009, where she also played Concertmaster.
 Through this position, she was selected as an Artist-in-Residence with the Arizona Commission on the Arts and was awarded the Artist Career Advancement grant in 2008.
 She plays with the Tucson Symphony Orchestra, and has in the past held the Assistant and Associate Concertmaster positions with TSO.
 She currently serves as Co-Concertmaster of the Grammy-nominated True Concord Voices & Orchestra, and spends her summers in the Des Moines Metro Opera Orchestra.
 She is a summa cum laude graduate of Indiana University, where she studied with Nelli Shkolnikova.
 Ms. Chamberlain plays on a George Gemunder violin from 1885.